Meshkiplii/WordPress_PRAC3/README.md

 # **Learning Journal Entry**
 # Week 3.

-Coffee Shop Article Website Using Joomla CMS
-Project Overview
-This week, I transitioned from my first practical assignment to explore the Joomla CMS for building a startup business website. \
-Joomla is an open-source content management system that enables easy creation and management of websites.
+**WordPress Site for Coffee Restaurant**

-The goal of this task was to create a functional, customizable website for my startup, incorporating essential pages, text, and images to reflect the business identity.
+This week's task was to shift from Joomla to WordPress to create a simple website for the same startup coffee shop.
+The focus was on learning WordPress, rather than content development, reusing much of the content and design from my Joomla site.

 ## **Initial Setup**